isyuricunha/website/README.md

 - Ensure all required environment variables are set.
 - The monorepo uses Turbo pipelines; the default root `pnpm build` is the expected build command.

+## Troubleshooting

+Common browser console messages:

+- `Failed to load resource: net::ERR_BLOCKED_BY_CLIENT` typically indicates a browser extension (ad blocker/privacy tooling) is blocking a request.
+- Minified React errors in production builds are best debugged by reproducing the issue in development mode.

 ## Contributing